StereoD-Development/flaunch/doc/buildyaml.md

 This will now expand properly for both platforms.

-> Tip: This method can be used _anywhere_.
+> Tip: Platform routing can be used _anywhere_!
 You can even use it to change the build type if required.
+(Although that is a little crazy)

 ### Unix

-> Tip: Because Linux and macOS are typically similar processes, you can use `unix` as a representation for both platforms.
+> Tip: Because Linux, macOS, and other posix systems are typically a similar processes, you can use `unix` as a representation for any unix machine.

 ## props:
 The root of our `build.yaml` can contains a `props:` key which should point to a dictionary of additional data we may need while building and can be used for [Variable Expansion](#variable-expansion).